AbeTavarez/JavaScript-Course/README.md

 ## What's JavaScript?

 - `JavaScript (JS)` is a high level programming language.
-- JS used to add functionality to websites, create web applications, create server-side applications, create mobile and desktop applications, and more!
+- JS is used to add functionality to websites, create web applications, create server-side applications, create mobile and desktop applications, and more!

 ## How do we get JavaScript?